Siddharth Ashvin Shah, M.D., M.P.H.

 Founder and CEO

 Trauma.
 We encounter it just about everywhere we look these days.
-We absorb it through news stories of victims and witnesses of violent plots, shootings, and cruelty.
+We absorb it through news stories of victims and from witnesses of violent plots, shootings, and cruelty.
 We feel it through natural disasters, poverty, and homelessness.
 You don’t have to be someone’s mother to ache with empathy and compassion for those suffering from such horrific experiences.

 For many, news stories trigger memories of their own direct traumas.
 Unfortunately, most people have experienced some form of trauma at some point in their lives.
 However, what we may overlook is that a vast number of people must withstand psychological trauma within their own jobs – especially those in “helper, protector and healer” occupations.